hcwong/fileconverter/README.md

 This project only aims to convert a mp4 file to flac file.
 Hopefully using this to try and understand deployment and good response time.

+## PreRequisites
+1. Install ffmpeg as will need it to convert the files

 ## To Do
 1. Handle the file conversion using some ffmpeg like library
 2. Change the form to use AJAX